Registrar help for transferring out

 Students take this to their profs for their comments, and then send it off, following the instructions from the Common App.
 The Registrar's Office does not help with this.

-Keep in mind that by Swarthmore College policy your official transcript for your first semester will only have CR/NC grading -- it will never show your unofficial "shadow" letter grades.
-Thus to share shadow grades in context, you should share both your official CR/NC grades and your unofficial shadow letter grades.
+Keep in mind that by College policy the transcript for Swarthmore students in their first semester will only have CR/NC grading -- it will not show your unofficial "shadow" letter grades.
+You need to share both your shadow grades and your transcript:

-- Share a college transcript with the official CR/NC grades
+- Share a college transcript with the CR/NC grades, see below

-- Share your unofficial shadow letter grades and/or evaluations
+- Share your unofficial shadow letter grades and/or evaluations, see below

 How to share a college transcript